KyleMardell/bee-teach/TESTING.md

 ### Final Development Phases
 In the final development phases I carried out manual testing of all the links, buttons, pages and admin permissions across the site, ensuring fully correct functionality of all the features I did not test using automated testing.
 As the automated testing was fairly robust, I found that did not leave a lot of manual testing that was needed.
 That being said, I still tested all the features manually incase I had missed anything when writing tests.

-Below is an overview of the manual tests I carried out not covered by automated testing.
+Below is an overview of the manual tests I carried out not covered by automated testing with a full table of tests carried out below.

 - Each menu link works correctly from all pages.
 - Admin menu links and pages are only displayed for, or accessible by admin users.